Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 ```

 !!! note ""
-    Recall that an input is just a reference to a past output being spent, so each input is practically considered an output.
+    Recall that an input is just a reference to a past output being spent, so each input is practically an output.

 Verifying this property on every transaction allows the protocol to confirm that a transaction doesn't create money out of thin air, without knowing what the actual values are.